Generic Name: sodium polystyrene sulfonate

 Electrocardiographically, severe hypokalemia is often associated with a lengthened Q-T interval, widening, flattening, or inversion of the T wave, and prominent U waves.
 Also, cardiac arrhythmias may occur, such as premature atrial, nodal, and ventricular contractions, and supraventricular and ventricular tachycardias.
 The toxic effects of digitalis are likely to be exaggerated.
 Marked hypokalemia can also be manifested by severe muscle weakness, at times extending into frank paralysis.

 Systemic alkalosis has been reported after cation-exchange resins were administered orally in combination with nonabsorbable cation-donating antacids and laxatives such as magnesium hydroxide and aluminum carbonate.
-Magnesium hydroxide should not be administered with Kionex®.
-One case of grand mal seizure has been reported in a patient with chronic hypocalcemia of renal failure who was given sodium polystyrene sulfonate with magnesium hydroxide as laxative.
-(SeePRECAUTIONS, Drug Interactions.)
+Magnesium hydroxide should not be administered with sodium polystyrene sulfonate.
+One case of grand mal seizure has been reported in a patient with chronic hypocalcemia of renal failure who was given sodium polystyrene sulfonate with magnesium hydroxide as a laxative.
+(See PRECAUTIONS, Drug Interactions).

-In the event of clinically significant constipation, treatment with Kionex®should be discontinued until normal bowel motion is resumed.
-Magnesium-containing laxatives or sorbitol should not be used (see PRECAUTIONS, Drug Interactions).
+In the event of clinically significant constipation, treatment with Kionex®Suspension should be discontinued until normal bowel motion is resumed.
+Magnesium-containing laxatives should not be used (see PRECAUTIONS, Drug Interactions).

-Antacids: The simultaneous oral administration of Kionex®with nonabsorbable cation-donating antacids and laxatives may reduce the resin's potassium exchange capability.
+Antacids: The simultaneous oral administration of sodium polystyrene sulfonate with non-absorbable cation-donating antacids and laxatives may reduce the resin's potassium exchange capability.

 Intestinal obstruction due to concretions of aluminum hydroxide when used in combination with sodium polystyrene sulfonate has been reported.

-Digitalis: The toxic effects of digitalis on the heart, especially various ventricular arrhythmias and A-V nodal dissociation, are likely to be exaggerated by hypokalemia, even in the face of serum digoxin concentrations in the "normal range".
-(SeeWARNINGS.)
+Digitalis: The toxic effects of digitalis on the heart, especially various ventricular arrhythmias and A-V nodal dissociation, are likely to be exaggerated by hypokalemia, even in the face of serum digoxin concentrations in the "normal range" (See WARNINGS).